 Say A’s blood sugar has been no a roller coaster.
 It soars up to 300 mg/dl or 17 mmol before crashing back down (low blood sugars) to 40 mg/dl or 2 mmol.
 On average, these severe highs & lows average out to about 150 mg/dl.
 Say B has 90 days of blood sugars around 150 mg/dl or 8.6 mmol.

 Which one has a higher risk towards complications, A or B?
 The problem with the A1C test is that frequent low in blood sugars can lead to a lower A1C.
-If you want to reduce complications, it is important to maintain good BS most of the time than low.
-Even a slight high A1C is better, if there are fewer or no low blood sugars.
+If you want to reduce complications, it is important to maintain good BS most of the time.
+Even a slight high A1C is better if there are fewer or no low blood sugars.

 What is the relation between Fasting Glucose and HbA1c?

 A1C has a less consistent relationship with fasting glucose levels.

 Wong TY, Liew G, Tapp RJ, Schmidt MI, Wang JJ, Mitchell P, Klein R, Klein BEK, Zimmet P, Shaw J .
 Relation between fasting glucose and retinopathy for diagnosis of diabetes: three population-based cross-sectional studies.
 Lancet 2008; 371: 736– 743.